mzabrisk/election-analysis/README.md

 ## Election-Audit Summary

-This code works well for analyzing the results of a popular-vote election at the state level.
+This code works well for analyzing the results of a popular-vote election.
 However, in order for it to perform well for elections with an additional layer, such as a national election, an additional layer needs to be accounted for.
 In this analyis, we account for county votes and total votes.
 In order to move up to the national level, we would need to keep track of electoral district (analagous to county), state (analagous to total), and national votes.
 Additionally, our analysis only kept track of the total voting results, but results at all levels need to be tracked.
 To accomplish this, a couple of changes need to be made to the code.

-- The following changes to the main *for* loop enable detailed vote tracking at the county level, while still maintaining the ability to easily output the overal outcome:
+- The following changes to the main *for* loop would enable detailed vote tracking at the county level, while still maintaining the ability to easily output the overal outcome:

 ![](https://github.com/mzabrisk/election-analysis/blob/2cbdaea5bd233a05aa0b2c103220ab2144b7352c/Resources/revised_code.png)

-As currently written, provides the following output:
+As currently written, it provides the following output:
 ![](https://github.com/mzabrisk/election-analysis/blob/2cbdaea5bd233a05aa0b2c103220ab2144b7352c/Resources/revised_output.png)

-- In order to organize the code to work at the national level, an extra layer needs to be added, which would result in a nested dictionary similarly organized to this:
+- In order to organize the code to work at the national level, an extra layer needs to be added, which would result in a nested dictionary similarly organized to this (the code in the above loop yields a dictionary similar to what is shown below, but removes the outer layer):

 ![](https://github.com/mzabrisk/election-analysis/blob/2cbdaea5bd233a05aa0b2c103220ab2144b7352c/Resources/modified_dict.png)

-Of course, to work in US elections as they are currently designed
+Of course, with the way national elections are currently organized in the US, electoral votes need to be tracked.
+This code would still work up through the state level, but additional changes would be necessary to translate teh state-level results into electoral college votes.